New to Homeschooling?

 - mathematics and science;

-- social studies including history, geography and government; and
+- social studies including history, geography, economics, government and citizenship; and

 - health and physical education